 In addition to the psoriasis registry being run in partnership with NPF, Corrona manages a registry for Psoriatic Arthritis and Spondyloarthritis under the direction of Philip Mease, M.D.
 He used registry data to illustrate the value of screening individuals with psoriasis for PsA.
 Results showed a correlation between skin and joint symptom severity in individuals with both types of psoriatic disease.

-ACR, in collaboration with NPF, will release its first treatment guidelines for adults with active PsA early next year.
+ACR, in collaboration with NPF, will release treatment guidelines for adults with active PsA next year.
 Designed for rheumatologists, the forthcoming guidelines also will help dermatologists, primary care providers and other health care professionals who care for patients with PsA.

 If you are a rheumatologist interested in getting involved in the registry, email firstname.lastname@example.org.
 If you are a dermatologist who would like additional information on the Corrona Psoriasis Registry, contact email@example.com or call 508-408-5415.